wzid/cameron.rs/content/_index.md

 <br>

 Hi, I'm Cameron.
-I am an undergraduate junior at [Liberty University](https://www.liberty.edu) studying Software Engineering.
+I am a junior at [Liberty University](https://www.liberty.edu) studying Software Engineering.
 I love to learn new things and teach people about programming.
+I use this site to host my portfolio along with [documentation](/docs) for some of my projects.

 <br>
 <details open>